 Tow Behind Plug Aerators

 Tow behind aerators attach to your lawn tractor and do the aerating work as you drive the tractor.
-With these you want to go at the slowest speed you can to be sure you are getting good penetration and not tearing through the lawn.
-I have tried a number over the years and have good luck with this guy.
+With these, you want to go at the slowest speed you can to be sure you are getting good penetration and not tearing through the lawn.

 How deep should core aeration plugs be?